MohammadRayhan190720/PH-B10-Next-Half/Milestone-7/Module-38/learning.md

   ##### what is props?
   - react components use props to communicate with each other.
-  - Every parent component can pass some information to its chils components by give them props
+  - Every parent component can pass some information to its childs components by give them props
   - you can pass value through props,including objects , arrays and functions
   - props are unidirectional
   --different values of props